julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/andersonianstress.png
   :alt: AndersonianStress

-  This Andersonian Stress node defined all constants as null.
+  This **Andersonian Stress** node defined all constants as null.

-The values of each constant can be given in the spin boxes of the same row of its corresponding constant.
+The values of each constant can be given in the boxes of the same row of its corresponding constant.

-Note that the outputs of the Andersonian Stress node are always the stress components: "s_xx", "s_yy", "s_zz", "s_xy", "s_yz", and "s_xz".
+Note that the outputs of the **Andersonian Stress** node are always the stress components: "s_xx", "s_yy", "s_zz", "s_xy", "s_yz", and "s_xz".